Gordon Parr

-Gordon John Parr (born 6 December 1938) was an English footballer who played as a right half.
+Gordon John Parr (6 December 1938 – 13 October 2025) was an English footballer who played as a right half.
 He made over 280 Football League appearances in the years after the Second World War.

 Career

 Parr played locally for Bristol Boys whom he captained.
 Pat Beasley signed Parr in February 1957 for Bristol City as a speedy, tough tackling and ball winning wing half.
 Bristol City had a disastrous six match run in December 1957 which included five defeats whilst conceding 24 goals.
-Gordon Parr made his debut as a replacement for Alan Williams in the Second Division at left half v Middlesbrough on 28 December 1957 as a 0–0 draw brought the poor defensive run to an end.
+Parr made his debut as a replacement for Alan Williams in the Second Division at left half v Middlesbrough on 28 December 1957 as a 0–0 draw brought the poor defensive run to an end.

-Parr made only 2 appearances in 1957–58 and none in the next two seasons of Second Division football.
-The first two seasons back in the Third Division also saw Parr consigned to reserve team football.
+Parr made only two appearances in 1957–58 and none in the next two seasons of Second Division football.
+The first two seasons back in the Third Division also saw him consigned to reserve team football.
 With the "Robins" languishing in mid table the following season Parr was given a second chance.
-By this time he was more of a defensive mid fielder marking tightly but retaining his earlier tough tackling style.
+By this time he was more of a defensive midfielder marking tightly but retaining his earlier tough tackling style.
 Parr replaced David Pyle at right half early in 1962–63 making 16 appearances and playing in the two Third round FA Cup ties with Aston Villa.

 Bobby Etheridge began the following season in the right half position but Parr replaced him with Bristol City lying 14th in the table.
 Parr remained at right half for the rest of season 1963–64 making 39 appearances scoring two goals as City climbed the table to finish 5th.
-Parr also played in all of the 5 FA Cup ties as City lost 1–5 at Sunderland in the 4th round.
-Parr started as right half in the following season and made 21 appearances scoring one goal before first Terry Bush and then Chuck Drury completed the season in the right half position as Bristol City finished runners up in the Third Division.
+He also played in all of the five FA Cup ties as City lost 5–1 at Sunderland in the 4th round.
+He started as right half in the following season and made 21 appearances scoring one goal before first Terry Bush and then Chuck Drury completed the season in the right half position as Bristol City finished runners up in the Third Division.